-Because of proprietary chargers, if a user forgets to bring a charger or the charging cord is damaged during a trip, the laptop may run out of battery with no way to recharge it.
-Proprietary chargers are often only compatible with the device they were manufactured for, forcing users to carry multiple devices and making them inconvenient to use.
+Due to proprietary chargers, if the user forgets to bring the charger or the charging cord is damaged during the trip, the laptop may run out of battery with no way to recharge.
+Proprietary chargers are often only compatible with the device for which they were manufactured, forcing users to carry multiple devices and causing inconvenience in use.

 Many laptops now support charging via USB-C